osilander/203.311/Week4/Week4.md

 There are several methods used to sequence SARS-CoV-2, but perhaps the most common is via [amplicon panels](https://sg.idtdna.com/pages/products/next-generation-sequencing/workflow/xgen-ngs-amplicon-sequencing/predesigned-amplicon-panels), in which PCR is used to amplify the entire genome in short pieces, which are then sequenced.
 The four most common methods are listed [here](https://sg.idtdna.com/pages/landing/coronavirus-research-reagents/ngs-assays#offerings "IDT SARS-CoV-2 methods").
 The ["xGen SARS-CoV-2 Midnight Amplicon Panel"](https://sg.idtdna.com/pages/products/next-generation-sequencing/workflow/xgen-ngs-amplicon-sequencing/predesigned-amplicon-panels/sars-cov-2-midnight-amp-panel#product-details "Midnight method") &#128540; is the method used to produce the data we will explore here.

-The NGS methods that produced today's data are Illumina and Oxford Nanopore.
+The NGS methods that produced today's data (sequence data from different SARS-CoV-2 isolates) are Illumina and Oxford Nanopore.
 The format of the sequence data is *fastq*.
 Remember that the `fastq` format specifies a name for each sequence, the sequence itself (i.e. order of basepairs), and the quality of each basepair (i.e. how certain the sequencing machine is that it is giving you the correct base).
 Review [fastq format here](https://en.wikipedia.org/wiki/FASTQ_format "fastq on Wikipedia").

-The sequence data are available as a tarball [here](./data/sequence-files.tar "tarball of all data") as a `tar.gz` file. **Do not download the data yet**.
+The sequence data are available as a tarball [normal tarball here](./data/sequence-files.tar "tarball of all data") as a `tar.gz` file. **Do not download the data yet**.

-The Illumina data are available here: [read1](./data/kwazulu-natal-2020-06-02_R1_sub.fastq.gz "Illumina R1") and [read2](./data/kwazulu-natal-2020-06-02_R2_sub.fastq.gz "Illumina R2") (the data are [paired end](https://www.illumina.com/science/technology/next-generation-sequencing/plan-experiments/paired-end-vs-single-read.html "Illumina info page"), so there are two files)[^2].
-The Oxford Nanopore data are available [here](./data/montana-2021-29-09.fastq.gz "ONT 1") and [here](./data/missouri-2022-29-10.fastq.gz "ONT 2").

 To download the data, first make sure you are in your `/cloud/project` directory.
-Second, make a new directory, perhaps `covid/data`, and change into that directory.
+Second, make a new directory, perhaps `covid/`, and change into that directory.
 Third, copy the link address (right click on the link and scroll to *Copy Link Address*).
 Finally, download the files using `wget`:

 ```bash
 # try downloading the tar file first.